Four men arrested on suspicion of aggravated trespass at Sunak's Yorkshire home | ITV News

 At that time, the group climbed onto the roof and draped it in black fabric in protest at the Government's decision to allow more oil and gas drilling licences being granted for companies operating in the North Sea.

-The Prime Minister and his family were away on holiday at the time.
+The Prime Minister and his family were away on holiday during that incident.

+The four protestors involved in that incident are due to stand trial in July after pleading not guilty to causing criminal damage.

+In response to the latest protest, a government spokesperson said: "The Prime Minister thanks the police for their swift response to keep him and his family safe."

 Have you heard our new podcast Talking Politics?
 Every day in the run-up to the election Tom, Robert and Anushka dig into the biggest issues dominating the political agenda…